SS Scandinavian: Career

 The New England started her maiden voyage from Liverpool to Boston on 30 June 1898.
 In 1902 the Dominion Line and the White Star Line were taken over by the International Mercantile Marine Co.
 (IMMCo) which set about transferring ships between its subsidiary companies in order to increase efficiency.
 Most of the Dominion Line's profitable routes were soon transferred to the White Star Line including the Boston service.
-The New England made her last sailing from Liverpool under the Dominion Line on 17 September 1903, soon after she was sold internally within the IMMCo group along with her sisters to the White Star Line and renamed Romanic.
+New England made her last sailing from Liverpool under the Dominion Line on 17 September 1903, soon after she was sold internally within the IMMCo group along with her sisters to the White Star Line and renamed Romanic.
 She was initially retained on the Liverpool–Boston service, and made her first sailing for White Star on 19 November 1903.

-Soon afterwards Romanic was transferred to a new service from Boston to Naples and Genoa in Italy in order to take advantage of the lucrative market for immigrants from Italy to the United States.
+Soon afterwards Romanic was transferred to a new service between Boston and Naples and Genoa in Italy in order to take advantage of the lucrative market for immigrants from Italy to the United States.
 She commenced service on this route on 3 December 1903.

 On 12 July 1907 Romanic collided with a 66-ton fishing schooner Natalie B. Nickerson in thick fog near the Nantucket Shoals.
-The schooner sank and three of her crew of eighteen lost their lives; the Romanic picked up the survivors and landed them at Boston.
+The schooner sank and three of her crew of eighteen lost their lives; Romanic picked up the survivors and landed them at Boston.